yaxcholi/tts-test-project/README.md

 If you're using this for Discord I highly recommend you install a virtual audio cable to work with as mic input and make sure your echo cancellation is off so it doesn't mess with the tts

+Also if you are trying to run this script in vscode you might encounter some issues with the gui not loading at all so just run it in shell if you will...